Makky613/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create script that prints with standard output
+Create script that prints followed with standard output